 Use craft feathers* to make this fun fine motor activity from Fun Learning for Kids that’s perfect for Thanksgiving.

-This free Thanksgiving colouring page for kids from Crafts on Sea is a great way to keep the peace for a bit!
+This free Thanksgiving coloring page for kids from Crafts on Sea is a great way to keep the peace for a bit!

 This simple turkey handprint from Fun Handprint Art is perfect for younger kids.

-Buggy and Buddy’s turkey activity is a great way to work on fine motor skills.
+Buggy and Buddy’s turkey activity uses golf tees to create great way to work on fine motor skills.

-Print and colour or decorate this free pumpkin template.
+Print and colour or decorate this free pumpkin template to make some easy Thanksgiving art with your toddler.

 This cute coloring page would be great for Thanksgiving too.